kq-li/llvm-pass-skeleton/README.md

 # llvm-pass-skeleton

-A completely useless LLVM pass.
-It's for LLVM 3.8.
+A slightly-less-than-completely useless LLVM pass.
+Now it finds potentially-unsafe divisions (i.e. those guaranteed to not be 0 within the same basic block) and wraps them in a guarded division function that prints and returns 0 on division by 0.
+It's still for LLVM 3.8.

 Build: